IZSoftware/.github/profile/README.md

 ## Our Core Values

 - Ownership
+- Integrity
+- Working - Together
 - Customer - Centric
-- Working Together
-- Impact Oriented
 - Impact Driven
-- And Finally *Honesty*
+- We Believe in Products We Build

 Founded in 2020, We are here to Ease Workload on SMEs in Africa.